 Not just nitpicking

-But the idea of trying to quit smoking is worse that meaningless: it’s counterproductive—because it gives smokers an excuse to carry on smoking: ‘I smoke, but I’m trying to quit.’
+The idea of trying to quit smoking, however, is worse that meaningless: it’s counterproductive – because it gives smokers an excuse to carry on smoking: ‘I smoke, but I’m trying to quit.’
 So that’s all right then.
 Well, it isn’t all right.
 It’s very far from all right.

 Nonetheless, the Tobacco Controllers by means of the curious concept of harm reduction have handed a bonanza to the vaping industry: it’s fine to promote and sell vaping products because sound scientific research says it’s a good thing!